- Selling a home involves more than just accepting the highest offer, with timing, conditions and buyer certainty all playing a big role.

 “It is my opinion that the expense of an agent will serve you far better in additional profits being achieved by the sale, therefore a fee covering itself.”

-There are three main options to look into when selling your home: you can sell by auction, private treaty, or by expression of interest.
+There are three main ways to sell your home: By auction, private treaty, or expression of interest.
 We asked Mr Edge to explain the differences between these three types of sales.

 “Expression of interest is usually a sales method used for the sale of higher-end homes, where the vendor and agent do not want to market the home with a price; rather, they open it to the market and await offers,” Mr Edge said.